davit-khachatryan1/helpmetrade/README.md

 ## 📄 License

 This project is for educational purposes.
-Please ensure compliance with OpenAI's usage policies and local financial regulations.
+Please ensure compliance with Google's Gemini AI usage policies and local financial regulations.

 ---